mononoken/mastermind/notes.md

 Remove all correct_col_pos from codebreaker_guess array and master_code array.
 Then loop through each item in the new codebreaker_guess array and check if it occurs at all in the new master_code array.

+---

+We need to add functionality that provides feedback for when the player inputs incorrect information.

+---